 \begin{assumptionSD} For all $\alpha$ and $s,t\in\mathcal{T}$, \begin{enumerate} \item[(a)] $f_{\epsilon|\alpha}(\cdot)/F_{\epsilon|\alpha}(\cdot)$ is a non-increasing function, or equivalently, $f_{\epsilon|\alpha}(\cdot)/[1-F_{\epsilon|\alpha}(\cdot)]$ is a non-decreasing function. \item[(b)] Let $w_t\equiv x_t'\beta$.
 The joint PDF of $w^{T}$ conditional on $\alpha$ is exchangeable, i.e.,

 for all permutations $\{\pi(1),...,\pi(T)\}$ defined on the set $\mathcal{T}$. \end{enumerate} \end{assumptionSD}

-Assumption \hyperref[Assumption:SD]{SD}(a) says that $F_{\epsilon|\alpha}$ has decreasing inverse Mills ratio, which, together with Assumption \hyperref[Assumption:SD]{SD}(b), guarantees the monotonic relation in (\ref{idinequality}) as proved in Appendix \ref{Sec_identification}.
-Assumption \hyperref[Assumption:SD]{SD}(a) is satisfied by many common continuous distributions, such as Gaussian, logistic, Laplace, uniform, gamma, log-normal, Gumbel, and Weibull.\footnote{In a mixture model, e.g.,
+Assumption \hyperref[Assumption:SD]{SD}(a) states that $F_{\epsilon|\alpha}$ has a decreasing inverse Mills ratio, which, together with Assumption \hyperref[Assumption:SD]{SD}(b), guarantees the monotonic relation in (\ref{idinequality}), as proved in Appendix \ref{Sec_identification}.
+Assumption \hyperref[Assumption:SD]{SD}(a) is satisfied by many common continuous distributions, such as the Gaussian, logistic, Laplace, uniform, gamma, log-normal, Gumbel, and Weibull distributions.\footnote{In a mixture model, e.g.,

-with mixing proportions $\pi_{m}$, $\sum_{m=1}^{M}\pi_{m}=1$, where each component density has a different parameter vector $\vartheta_{m}$, Assumption \hyperref[Assumption:SD]{SD}(a) holds for $F_{\epsilon_{t}|\alpha}(\cdot)$ if it is satisfied by all component distributions $F_{\epsilon|\alpha} (\cdot;\vartheta_{m})$.} However, this property fails if $F_{\epsilon |\alpha}$ has heavy tails (e.g., student's $t$-distribution and Cauchy distribution).\footnote{More precisely, Assumption \hyperref[Assumption:SD] {SD}(a) does not hold globally for these distributions.
-For example, it is not hard to find that this assumption holds for $t$ and Cauchy on $\lbrack-L,\infty)$ for some positive $L$.} Note that Assumption \hyperref[Assumption:SD]{SD}(a) is a key condition imposed in \cite*{McFadden1976} and \cite*{Silvapulle1981} for both $-\log F_{\epsilon|\alpha}(\cdot)$ and $-\log(1-F_{\epsilon|\alpha}(\cdot) )$ being convex, which guarantees a unique solution for MLE in cross-sectional models with errors having general distribution.
+with mixing proportions $\pi_{m}$, $\sum_{m=1}^{M}\pi_{m}=1$, where each component density has a different parameter vector $\vartheta_{m}$, Assumption \hyperref[Assumption:SD]{SD}(a) holds for $F_{\epsilon_{t}|\alpha}(\cdot)$ if it is satisfied by all component distributions $F_{\epsilon|\alpha} (\cdot;\vartheta_{m})$.} However, this property fails if $F_{\epsilon |\alpha}$ has heavy tails (e.g., Student's $t$-distribution and Cauchy distribution).\footnote{More precisely, Assumption \hyperref[Assumption:SD] {SD}(a) does not hold globally for these distributions.
+For example, it is not difficult to find that this assumption holds for Student's $t$ and Cauchy on $\lbrack-L,\infty)$ for some positive $L$.} Note that Assumption \hyperref[Assumption:SD]{SD}(a) is a key condition imposed in \cite*{McFadden1976} and \cite*{Silvapulle1981} for both $-\log F_{\epsilon|\alpha}(\cdot)$ and $-\log(1-F_{\epsilon|\alpha}(\cdot) )$ being convex, which guarantees a unique solution for the MLE in cross-sectional models with errors that follow a general distribution.